pudly/schmopera-hugo/content/articles/mo-gala.md

 related_articles = []
 related_companies = ["scene/companies/manitoba-opera.md"]
 related_people = []
-short_description = "short"
-slug = "manitoba-gala"
-title = "MO gala"
-youtube_url = ""
+short_description = "The crowd rose to their feet after this aria, applauding and cheering an downright incredible performance.
+And her singing in the final quartet, from Verdi's Rigoletto, reminded me of Denyce Graves." slug = "daniel-shines-in-manitoba-operas-gala-concert" title = "Daniel shines in Manitoba Opera's Gala Concert" youtube_url = ""

 +++